Portuguese conquest of Goa: Aftermath

 By taking Goa, Afonso de Albuquerque became the second European to conquer land in India since Alexander the Great.

 Unlike the Portuguese military garrisons established in allied lands such as Cochin and Cannanore, Goa included for the first time a large body of native non-Portuguese inhabitants for the Portuguese crown to rule.
 To better achieve this, Albuquerque resorted to medieval Iberian procedures: people of different religious communities were allowed to live by their laws under representatives of their respective communities.
 Exception was made to the practice of sati however, which was promptly abolished.
-Certain taxes due to the Adil Shah of Bijapur were also abolished.
+Certain taxes due to Ismail Adil Shah were also abolished.